sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 +++
-title = "Writing a faster interpreter for Bril" extra.bio = """
+title = "Writing a Faster Interpreter for Bril" extra.bio = """
 Daniel Glus is a Cornell undergraduate in CS.